iifl-logo

 33. Adequacy of Internal Audit and Financial Controls

-The Company has adequate internal controls and processes in place with respect to its operations, which provide reasonable assurance regarding the reliability of the financial statements and financial reporting and also functioning of other operations.
+The Company has adequate internal controls and processes in place with respect to its operations, which provide reasonable assurance regarding the reliability of the financial statements and financial reporting as also functioning of other operations.
 These controls and processes are driven through various policies and procedures.

 During the year, the review of Internal Financial Controls was done, and the report was placed before the Audit Committee.
-As per the report the Controls are effective and
+As per the report the Controls are effective and there are no major concerns.
+The internal financial controls are adequate and operating effectively to ensure orderly and efficient conduct of business operations.

 34. Fair Practices Code